SuryodayBasak/EconML/README.md

 # EconML
-ML optimization methods based on econometrics.
+ML optimization methods based on econometrics for classifiers such as KNN, SVM, RF, etc.